Razat94/learn/T-SQL/SQL Part 1 ReadMe.md

 INSERT INTO AUTHORS(AuthorID, FirstName, LastName)
 VALUES
 (NULL , 'Raza', 'M'), 	-- Will return error because Primary Key can not be null 	-- Fix by changing NULL to number
-(2, NULL, 'Z'), 	-- Will return error because Firstname can not be null
+(2, NULL, 'Z'), 	-- Will return error because Firstname can not be null 		-- Fix by adding a name (3, 'Maria', NULL),
-(3, 'Maria', NULL);
+(4, 'Raza');		-- Will return error because
+			-- # of columns for each row in a table value constructor must be the same. -- Solution: -- (4, 'Raza', NULL)

 SELECT * FROM AUTHORS

-> Note: You can't add (4, 'Raza') because
-The number of columns for each row in a table value constructor must be the same.
-Solution: -- (4, 'Raza', NULL)

 ```
 -- Good potential table: